jordles/notes/Data Structures and Algorithms.md

 [Max Profit](<Max Profit.md>) - an algorithm that finds the maximum profit by comparing the prices of consecutive days through buying low and selling high only once.
 The running time is linear.
 [Two Sum](<Two Sum.md>) - an algorithm that finds two numbers in an array that sum up to a target value.
 The running time is linear.
 [Reverse Linked List](<Linked Lists.md>) - an algorithm that reverses a linked list by swapping the next and previous pointers of each node.
 The running time is linear.
+[Min Stack](Stacks) - an algorithm that keeps track of the minimum element in a stack.
+The running time is linear or constant for optimized implementations.
+[Valid Parentheses](<Valid Parentheses>) - an algorithm that checks if a string of parentheses is valid.
+The running time is linear.

 ## Binary Search